-Fall 2022 Application for Academic Student Employees (Teaching Assistants, Readers & Tutors) are NOW OPEN
+Spring 2024 Application for Academic Student Employees (Teaching Assistants, Readers & Tutors) is now available!

 Teaching Assistants must be registered graduate students in good academic standing.
 Readers and Tutors can be Undergraduate or Graduate students.

 - Prior to being offered a TA position, International Students must determine if they need to schedule an English Language Certification Examination (ELCE).
 Readers are not required to take the ELCE (TA only).

 - Information regarding required training will be included in the offer letter for employment; training (e.g. Injury & Illness Prevention Training) does not need to be completed in order for students to submit an application.

 - Not all courses listed in the preferences section will require a Teaching Assistant, Reader or Tutor.
 Need is based on course enrollment.
 We recommend that you reach out to the instructors directly if you are interested in working as a Teaching Assistant, Reader or Tutor for their course.

 To be eligible for employment as an ASE, you must be available to work and be physically present on campus from the first day of the quarter through the eGrades submission deadline.

 The NanoEngineering department employs Academic Student Employees (ASE) (Teaching Assistants [TAs], Readers, and Tutors) during each quarter of the academic year.
 These positions are allocated based on course enrollment, and positions are filled on a quarterly basis through an application and selection process.
 NanoEngineering and Chemical Engineering Graduate and Undergraduate students will be notified via email when applications are open.

 Positions are very competitive and not all applicants will be offered a position.
 Only the NE Student Affairs Office can extend an official offer of employment.

 Tips to Improve Your Chances of Receiving an Offer